getify/Functional-Light-JS/ch1.md

 Except... how will you access an argument that was passed in a position beyond the declared parameters?
 I'll answer that in a moment; but first, take a step back and ask yourself, "Why would I want to allow that?".
 Seriously.
 Think about that hard for a minute.

 It should be pretty rare that this occurs; it shouldn't be something you regularly expect or rely on when writing your functions.
 If you find yourself in such a scenario, spend an extra 20 minutes trying to design the interaction with that function in a different way.
 Name that extra argument even if it's exceptional.

-Don't make a function signature that can just accept an indeterminate amount of arguments if you can avoid it.
+A function signature that accepts an indeterminate amount of arguments is referred to as a variadic function.
+Some people prefer this style of function design, but I think you'll find that most of the time the FPer wants to avoid these where possible.

 **Note:** You'll understand later in the book why I'm making such a big deal out of this point about indeterminate numbers of arguments.